3 Ways to Plan Ahead for Easter

 Train Your Volunteers.

-If you haven’t recruited extra hands for Easter Sunday (or any other events centered around Easter) you need to do that right about … now.
+If you haven’t recruited extra hands for Easter Sunday (or any other events centered around Easter) you need to do that … yesterday.
 Post sign-up sheets around the church and on your website.
 Get volunteers for parking, greeting, coffee/doughnut stations, and visitor follow-up.
-Once you’ve recruited, go ahead and schedule an evening to get everyone together for training.
-Equipping your volunteers is important!
+Once you’ve recruited, schedule an evening to get everyone together for training.
+Preparing your volunteers is important!
 Don’t make them feel like they’re winging it on Easter Sunday.

 Finish Your Sermon.